Let's lift the hood and check out the engine that makes the World Wide Web run.

 - Your browser communicates with a nameserver, which tells your browser the IP address of where the files for your website are located.

 - Information on your nameservers are known as DNS Records.

 Remember, websites live at an IP Address.
 This is a string of numbers, (ex.
-22.214.171.124).
-A URL is simply a translation that provides humans with an easy way to remember where a website lives.
-It is important to remember however, not all websites can be accessed by their IP address.
-This can be due to security, or other reasons.
+184.108.40.206) that locates a specific computer (or "host") on the Internet.
+A domain name is simply a translation that provides humans with an easy way to remember where a website lives.

 Other DNS Info